 President Barack Obama joined members of the House Democratic caucus in the City of Brotherly Love Thursday.

-The U.S. leader joined the delegation, which arrived in Philadelphia Thursday evening, a day after the group began their three-day policy retreat.
+The U.S. leader joined the delegation at the Sheraton Society Hill shortly after he arrived at Philadelphia International Airport Thursday evening, a day after the group began their three-day policy retreat.